-Planned activities Output Lead 3.
-Contributing to EU policy on the future of statutory audit and other assurance Enforcement- related activities 2025 Questionnaire on Enforcement (drafting and finalising the questionnaire) Enforcement SG 2025 Questionnaire on Enforcement (distribution of questionnaire to CEAOB members) Enforcement SG Consolidate responses and issue a CEAOB Enforcement report on data from year 2024 pursuant to Article 30 f (1) of the Audit Directive Enforcement SG International Equivalence and Adequacy activities Monitor the impact of the UK being a third country from the audit oversight perspective.
-The sub-group will monitor political developments and legislative initiatives and, where necessary, assess the need to take appropriate measures from the individual EU audit oversight bodies' and CEAOB's perspective IE&A SG Follow-up developments on third-country audit regulatory frameworks as well as assess possible impacts on previous equivalence and adequacy decisions.
-In particular, the sub-group will monitor developments and continue a dialogue with those jurisdictions under a time limited equivalence and/or adequacy decision IE&A SG Based on priorities, the IE&A Sub-Group will continue assessing and/or revising the equivalence assessments of third country audit legal frameworks under a time limitation or adopted based on the 2006 EU Audit framework IE&A SG The IE&A Sub-Group will set up and/or continue the dialogue with third countries that have expressed an interest to be included in the equivalence and adequacy assessment programme IE&A SG
+Planned activities Output Lead Statutory audit: Discuss relevant IESBA projects and determine whether and when the CEAOB should engage on selected issues IAS SG Assurance on sustainability reporting: Discuss developments in international initiatives on assurance on sustainability reporting IAS SG Assurance on sustainability reporting: Discuss content and draft CEAOB guidelines on limited assurance on sustainability reporting provided for by the CSRD IAS SG Dialogue with the Inspection sub-group IAS SG/Inspection SG Dialogue with the Enforcement sub- group IAS SG/Enforcement SG Targeted liaison with European Supervision Authorities where relevant IAS SG Contribute to the CEAOB annual report IAS SG 3.
+Contributing to EU policy on the future of statutory audit and other assurance Enforcement- related activities 2024 Questionnaire on Enforcement (drafting and finalising the questionnaire) Enforcement SG 2024 Questionnaire on Enforcement (distribution of questionnaire to CEAOB members) Enforcement SG Consolidate responses and issue a CEAOB Enforcement report on data from year 2023 pursuant to Article 30 f (1) of the Audit Directive Enforcement SG International Equivalence and Adequacy activities Follow-up on the impact of the UK being a third country from the audit oversight perspective.
+The sub-group will monitor political developments and legislative initiatives and, where necessary, assess IE&A SG

-Market Monitoring related activities Provide statistics about the audit sector across the EU in the 4 th market monitoring report which will be finalised and published by the EC during 2025/2026 Market Monitoring SG Training session on templates for the CEAOB Market Monitoring SG Cooperation with the ISG to provide an analysis to the EC on audit quality market monitoring indicators Market Monitoring SG/Inspection SG Establish objectives, develop and refine the existing market monitoring indicators, and create new indicators relevant to the monitoring of the audit market.
-Market Monitoring SG Distribute the templates to the National Competent Authorities and receive the completed templates Market Monitoring SG Start the analysis and consolidation of the data provided by the National Competent Authorities involved Market Monitoring SG
+Planned activities Output Lead the need to take appropriate measures from the individual EU audit oversight bodies' and CEAOB's perspective.
+Monitor the impact of the UK being a third country on those equivalence and adequacy decisions adopted for other third country jurisdictions relying on the UK audit legal and regulatory framework.
+IE&A SG Follow-up developments on third-country audit regulatory frameworks as well as assess possible impacts on previous equivalence and adequacy decisions.
+In particular, the sub-group will monitor developments and continue a dialogue with those jurisdictions under a time-limited equivalence and/or adequacy decision IE&A SG Based on priorities, the IE&A Sub-Group will continue assessing and/or revising the equivalence assessments of third-country audit legal frameworks under a time limitation or adopted based on the 2006 EU Audit framework IE&A SG The IE&A Sub-Group will set up and/or continue the dialogue with third countries that have expressed an interest to be included in the equivalence and adequacy assessment programme IE&A SG Market Monitoring- related activities Provide statistics about the audit sector across the EU in the 3 rd market monitoring report which will be finalised and published by the EC in early 2024 Market Monitoring SG Cooperation with the ISG to provide an analysis to the EC on audit quality market monitoring indicators Market Monitoring SG/Inspection SG Establish objectives, develop and refine the existing market monitoring indicators, and create new indicators relevant to the monitoring of the audit market.
+Market Monitoring SG Distribute the templates to the National Competent Authorities Market Monitoring SG

-Planned activities Output Lead 4.
-Contributing to policy making via regular dialogue with international standard setters Standard-related activities Annual meeting with PIOB leadership IAS SG Targeted discussions with IAASB or IESBA on projects where relevant IAS SG Inspection-related activities Joint ISG-IAS SG meeting with IAASB Inspection SG/ IAS SG Joint ISG-IAS SG meeting with IESBA Inspection SG/ IAS SG
+Planned activities Output Lead Receive the completed templates from the National Competent Authorities Market Monitoring SG Start the analysis and consolidation of the data provided by the National Competent Authorities involved Market Monitoring SG 4.
+Contributing to policy making via regular dialogue with international standard setters Standard-related activities Joint ISG-IAS SG meeting with IAASB IAS SG/ Inspection SG Joint ISG-IAS SG meeting with IESBA IAS SG/ Inspection SG Annual meeting with PIOB leadership IAS SG Targeted discussions with IAASB or IESBA on projects where relevant IAS SG

-Please also see below the links to the 2025 sub-groups work plans:
+Please see below the links to the 2024 sub-groups work plans:

-• Internation Equivalence and Adequacy: Work plan 2025
+• Equivalence and adequacy: Work plan 2024

-International Auditing Standards: Work plan 2025
+• International auditing standards: Work plan 2024

-• Enforcement: Work plan 2025
+• Enforcement: Work plan 2024

-• Inspections: Work plan 2025
+• Inspections: Work plan 2024